 San Francisco Market

 Let’s start with the basics; local markets are the ideal place to get your senses in tune with the native foods you’ll come across during your adventures.
 San Francisco Market, right in the heart of the old town, has an abundance of sights, smells and tastes that will zip you straight into Ecuadorian life.
 Neatly divided into sections, so you can easily navigate your way to fruit, veg, meat, flowers (or whatever takes your fancy), we suggest you just amble and eat your way around the vibrant market stalls.
-Our particular favorites?
+Our particular favourites?
 Ceviche and fries, washed down with an exotic juice.

 Hasta La Vuelta Señor